tartiflette/tartiflette/docs/tutorial/dynamic-introspection.md

 sidebar_label: 13.
 Dynamic introspection
 ---

-One of the most powerful feature of GraphQL is to provide an introspection of its own Schema, which gives the developer the ability to build tools based on the result of the introspection.
+One of the most powerful features of GraphQL is to provide an introspection of its Schema, which gives the developer the ability to build tools based on the result of the introspection.
 [The best example is GraphiQL, the GraphQL Explorer.](https://github.com/graphql/graphiql).

 ## Introspection caveats